 Ashwagandha is a powerful immune system modulator that functions specifically as an adaptogen.
 Adaptogens, a common term used when referring to a number of Chinese major tonic herbs, help to increase our body-mind's ability to "adapt" to daily life stress.
-They act as a buffer protecting the body from the effects of trauma, anxiety and fatigue by normalizing the over-activity or under-activity of the organs and glands.
+They can act as a buffer protecting the body from the effects of trauma, anxiety and fatigue by normalizing the over-activity or under-activity of the organs and glands.

 These qualities are beneficial for long term nerve regeneration and have a positive influence on the adrenals and the entire nervous system.

 In Ayurveda it is considered one of the top rasayana tonics, specific for its effects at enhancing physical strength, stamina and "Ojas", or the primal energy, essence similar to "Jing" in Chinese medicine.

 In a randomized double-blind study analyzing the effectiveness of ashwagandha root extract on reducing stress and anxiety in adults, it was concluded that it "safely and effectively improves an individual's resistance towards stress and thereby improves self-assessed quality of life."

 Rasayana herbs, like ashwagandha, are commonly utilized in the Ayurvedic practice of rejuvenation therapy, or rasayana chikitsa, and are valued as deeply nourishing herbal substances.
 As mentioned, they are especially appropriate after a cleansing period like pancha karma.